Sierra Leone: Law enforcement

 Law enforcement in Sierra Leone is primarily the responsibility of the Sierra Leone Police (SLP), which is accountable to the Minister of Internal Affairs (appointed by the president).
 Sierra Leone Police was established by the British colony in 1894; it is one of the oldest police forces in West Africa.
 The Sierra Leone Police is headed by the Inspector General of Police, the professional head of the Sierra Leone Police force, who is appointed by the president of Sierra Leone.

 Each of Sierra Leone's 14 districts is headed by a district police commissioner who is the professional head of their district.
 These commissioners report directly to the Inspector General of Police at the Sierra Leone Police headquarters in Freetown.
 The current Inspector General of Police is William Fayia Sellu, who was appointed to the position by President Julius Maada Bio on 27 July 2022.

 Human rights

 According to a 2015 US Department of State report, "the most significant human rights problems included a lack of universal access to justice; widespread official corruption in all branches of government; and trafficking in persons, including forced child labor."
 Excessive police brutality is also a frequent problem.

-While discrimination on the basis of sex, colour, religion and political opinion is prohibited by the constitution, there is neither constitutional nor legal prohibition of discrimination based that is based on sexual orientation, HIV-positive status or trans identity.
-Indeed, male same-sex sexual activity is illegal under Section 61 of the Offences against the Person Act 1861, and imprisonment for life is possible.
+While discrimination on the basis of sex, colour, religion and political opinion is prohibited by the constitution, there is neither constitutional nor legal prohibition of discrimination that is based on sexual orientation, HIV-positive status or trans identity.
+Male same-sex sexual activity is illegal under Section 61 of the Offences against the Person Act 1861, and imprisonment for life is possible.